GGLinnk/LibraryManager/README.md

 It's designed using FTXUI and SQLite3 but other database or (G)UI can be easily implemented.

 ## Compile
+** WARNING ** Build scripts DO NOT GUARANTEE a good CMake state.

+Their purpose is for faster quick builds.
+They are not safe.

 ## Requirements
 To run this software you will need to install Microsoft VC Redistribuables